wpilibsuite/frc-docs/source/docs/contributing/style-guide.rst

 Headings
 --------

-Headings should be in the following strucutre
+Headings should be in the following structure

 1. ``=`` for document titles. *Do not* use this more than *once* per article.
 2. ``-`` for document sections